 This becomes problematic when also wanting to settle down, have a family and pursue a career.

-Many Third Culture Kids spend the majority of their “young adulthood” moving from one country to the next in order to maintain their identity.
-To them, settling down means that their identity as a TCK dies.
-But there is a part of them that wants to settle down since its a natural part of adult life.
+Many Third Culture Kids spend the majority of their “young adulthood” moving from one country to the next in order to maintain their identity as a TCK.

 Learning How To Make Sacrifices

-The adult Third Culture Kid has to find different ways of mourning their connection, be it through regular visits, ornaments, maintaining friendships etc, until they have come to accept their settled life.
+The adult Third Culture Kid has to find different ways of mourning their connection, be it through regular visits, ornaments, maintaining friendships, or maintaining their knowledge of the language etc, until they have come to accept their settled life.